The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 2. Use **Straight Shot** if it's available.
 3. Use **Heavy Shot** otherwise.

-In other words, press Heavy Shot most of the time, but hit Straight Shot when it triggers.
+In other words, press Heavy Shot most of the time, but hit Straight Shot when the **Hawk's Eye** effect triggers.
 A random effect like this is often called a "proc".
 Then at the start of each fight and every 45 seconds after, use Venomous Bite and get that damage over time rolling.

 Damage over time in this game deals its potency in damage every three seconds.
 So Venomous Bite does 100p initially, then 15p another 15 times for a total of 325p.
 That's more than double your Heavy Shot!
 So long a boss is not about to die, you want this on it.